 Low Vision Eye Care Services

 At Northern Virginia Doctors of Optometry, we accept both patients that have been referred by other eye doctors and those that are self-referring.
 During a low vision eye exam in Arlington, Alexandria or Falls Church, we will assess vision impairment level and how effectively a patient’s remaining vision is being utilized.
-While we have multiple low vision specialists, Dr. Jones is currently accepting new patients.
+We have multiple low vision specialists.

 Based on our findings, we may prescribe low vision devices such as high-power glasses, prisms, telescopes, and magnifiers, as well as the use of special reading lamps or filters.
 We can also provide counseling and training to improve vision for independent living and safety.
 We can also connect you to other specialists, support groups, and state or federal assistance programs.